Big and Tall Golf Pullovers: 1/4 Zip Fit & Size Guide

 That makes it useful for golf programs.

-One style can work for morning rounds, resort shops, tournament uniforms, staff apparel, and branded merchandise.
+One style can work for morning rounds, resort shops, tournament uniforms, staff apparel, corporate golf events, and branded merchandise.
 It can be worn over a polo, under a vest, or as a light outer layer during transitional weather.

 But once big and tall sizes are added, the planning becomes more sensitive.